FAIRmat-NFDI/nomad-docs/docs/howto/customization/mapping_parser.md

     )
 ```

-### Edge Cases
+### Controlling Repeating Sections

 **Subsections** that are defined as **repeating** in the schema are automatically picked up by the mapping parser.
-It will look for the repeating unit along the path and instantiate the same number of subsections.
+It will look for any repeating units along the path and instantiate the same number of subsections, i.e. $\text{no. subsections} = \Pi_i (repeating path segment)_i$.
+To compose parallel branches into the same repeating subsection, i.e. $\text{no. subsections} = \Sigma_i (parallel branch)_i$:

+1. generate different mappings and add them to the annotation `dict`.
+Each mapping comes with its own unique key.
+1. during the *conversion phase*, select `update_mode="append"`.
+Manipulate the order in the data via the conversion order of the various maps.

 **Array quantities**, meanwhile, with `shape=['*']`, have to be handled using an *operator*.
 This is due to `shape` having variable rank, e.g. `shape=['*','*']`.

+### Other Edge Cases

 **Recursive sections**, i.e. section schemas with the same schema as a subsection, should also be handled by an *operator*, or a different annotation key.
 Annotation keys that populate the same archive, can be loaded successively by the _writer_.